campescassiano/auriga/README.md

 ## Building

-To build, you can simply run the `build.sh` script.
+You can simply make it using the makefile:

 ```
-./build.sh
+make
 ```

 ## To execute